araujoleticiafb/load-testing-gatling/README.md

 ## Running

-1. Go to folder "bin" and execute:
+1. Go to folder `bin and execute:

 - For Linux/MacOs:
 ```sh